nolosaw/head-md-future-of-drawing/process/README.md

 # [30 novembre](/process/2023-11-30/)

-- Intro and tutorials for Fusion 360 with Laure
+## Intro and tutorials for Fusion 360 with Laure

-Some screenshots of the tutorial exercise:
+- Some screenshots of the tutorial exercise:

 ![Sharpener](/process/2023-11-30/fusion360-1.png)
 ![Sharpener](/process/2023-11-30/fusion360-2.png)

-- References researches (technical, tutorials, projects, artists...) added to the [references folder](/references/)
+## References researches (technical, tutorials, projects, artists...)

+- added links and images to the [references folder](/references/)

 # [29 novembre](/process/2023-11-29/)